fonnesbeck/CDRN_Obesity/reference/analysis_plan.md

 By clustering, we wish to capture the predictable variation across such time series, implying that each group can be characterized by a distinct data-generating mechanism.
 A particular observed time series is considered to be a realization of one of these groups, whereby all time series within the same group can be characterized by the same data generating mechanism.
 The statistical problem is then concerned with how observations are assigned to the suite of groups.
 Any residual variation is then assumed to be due to unmeasured factors that may influence how realizations may quantitatively differ from other observations within that class of mechanism.

 With a mixture model, group assignment is probabilistic, rather than deterministic, where the probabilities of group membership is determined by the relative fit to the data under each potential generative model.
-We will be using Bayesian methods to build the mixture models, which allows for the use of Markov chain Monte Carlo (MCMC) methods to iteratively and stochastically assign trajectories to clusters, the parameters of which can be fit simultaneously within the same modeling framework.
+We will be using Bayesian methods to build the mixture models, which allows for the use of Markov chain Monte Carlo (MCMC, Geyer 2011) methods to iteratively and stochastically assign trajectories to clusters, the parameters of which can be fit simultaneously within the same modeling framework.

 We will consider longitudinal measurements of BMI as observations $y_{it}$, indexed by patient $i$ and measurement time $t$.
 Hence, a particular trajectory can be written as: